in-droid/PR21INRAKT/README.md

 For the clustering we devide the dataset into regions and states, because the whole dataset is too large to display with a graph.
 We constroct the matrix using "name" of beers as X values and fill up the Y values of that X value with:
--Average "ibu", we add "-1" if it doesn't have an "ibu" value;
+-Average "ibu", we add -1 if it doesn't have an "ibu" value (to be changed in the future);
 -Average "abv" (alcohol level), and again add "-1" if it doesn't contain an "abv" value;
 -"1" for the "style" it is, and add 0's for all other styles that it is not;
 -"1" for the "brewery_id" it is, and again fill with 0's for which "brewery_id" it is not.